-Few primary schools with officers on site at least once a week reported that officers were at school for all instructional hours every day (13%).
-In contrast, 85% of primary schools with officers present said these officers were on site at some point during school hours, while smaller majorities said officers were at school when students were arriving or leaving (67%) or at selected school activities, such as science fairs or athletic events (60%).
+Less than half (46%) of secondary schools with sworn law enforcement officers present at least once a week had officers present for all instructional hours every day; larger shares of schools said officers were present when students were arriving or leaving (88%) or at selected school activities (87%), such as science fairs or athletic events.

 The presence of sworn officers on school grounds also varied by school size, as well as the racial and ethnic composition of the student body.

 Larger secondary schools were particularly likely to report the presence of sworn officers on their school grounds.
 Nine-in-ten schools with 1,000 or more students reported the presence of sworn officers at school, compared with 72% of schools with 500 to 999 students, 59% of schools with 300 to 499 students and 34% of schools of less than 300 students.